-After actively listening to the caller’s problem or need show empathy.
-If someone is calling saying that their air conditioning broke and it’s a hot day, you don’t want to sound robotic and just ask for their address or whatever is in your protocol next.
+After actively listening to the caller’s problem or need, you should show empathy.
+If someone is calling saying that their air conditioning broke and it’s a hot day, you don’t want to just ask for their address or whatever is in your protocol next.

 Want more tips on improving your call conversation quality and boosting your appointment-setting skills?
 Be sure to subscribe to our blog, and feel free to speak to a CallSource representative to hear about our Telephone Performance Analysis and Call Coaching programs!